OpenSpace/OpenSpace-Docs/content/solar-system/sun/sun/index.md

-:::{figure} solar_surface_afar.png
+:::{figure} sun_afar.png
 :align: left
-:alt: The Solar Surface from afar, within the context of the inner Solar System.
+:alt: The Sun from afar, within the context of the inner Solar System.

-The Solar Surface image from afar within the context of the inner Solar System.
+The Sun image from afar within the context of the inner Solar System.
 Probably best to turn this off here and use the [Solar Glare](../sun-glare/index) instead.
 :::